-Declines to release the full accident report, citing sensitive and
+Declines to release the full accident report, citing sensitive and proprietary information.

 Rat is smelled over the suspicious nature of launch failures, secrecy.